cloudarch-project/kiratech_challenge/README.md

 ```
 Add the output in the GitActions Secret as AZURE_CREDENTIALS variable, we'll use later for AZ CLI task to connect to azure.

-## Here we find the Code for the Pipeline:
+## Here we description for the Code in the Pipeline main.yml file:
 2. Need to create local env with venv
     - sudo apt install python3-pip
     - sudo apt install python3.8-venv